rqh656418510/hexo-lazyload-image-better/README.md

 **imgContainer**

 - If true, put some extra effort into how the image is displayed until loaded.
 The image placeholder have the same size and ratio even when not loaded and independent of screen width.
-Also needed to add a containing div and set the width so the placeholder can’t become larger than it should.
+Also will add a containing div and set the width so the placeholder can’t become larger than it should.
+You can custom containing div style from CSS class `img-lazyload-container`.

 **post:excludeEncrypt**